wintercms/meta/release-notes/build-457.md

 - Fixed support for custom Select2 options via the AJAX framework, also added new format for custom options to be returned in to preserve their order
 - Fixed issue where CMS templates with the same filenames (i.e. a partial and a page both called contact.htm) would be unable to be selected in the list of templates in the CMS section.
 - Fixed the centering of no record message in lists when tree mode is enabled.
+- Stopped minifying CSS rules inside of parenthesis, fixes issue where calc() rules with pixel values were breaking after being run through the asset combiner.
+- Fixed support for `ReportWidgets` using the `objectList` property type for their properties.
+- Fixed support for `Auth::id()`, there was a typo in the method that rendered it unusable previously.
+- Fixed bug when attempting to sort by the `any_template` (Template) column in the CMS Theme Log.
+To sort by template, change the list setup to show the "Old Template" and "New Template" columns and sort by those instead.

 ## Security Improvements
 - Backend ServiceWorkers have been disabled by default to prevent frontend ones from leaking into the backend unintentionally.
 See `cms.enableBackendServiceWorkers`